pin-people/event_people_node/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/test` to run the tests.

-To install this module onto your local machine, run `npm install .`.
+To install this module onto your local machine, run `npm install -g`.

 ## Contributing